 40 And Elijah said unto them, Take the prophets of Baal; let not one of them escape.
 And they took them: and Elijah brought them down to the brook Kishon, and slew them there.
 (1 Kings 18:37-40)

 As great of a triumph that it was, it was not enough to sway the house of Ahab.
 Jezebel, upon hearing the news swore by her own gods to do to Elijah what he did to their prophets.
-For all of Elijah’s power (and he had much) he was now afraid for his life and fled the area.
-It would be under the watch of his predecessor Elisha that the remaining evil would be dealt with.
+Despite all of Elijah’s power (and he had much) he was now afraid for his life and fled the area.
+It would be under the watch of his predecessor Elisha to deal with the remaining evil.

 Elisha is the Patron Saint for The Army of the Lord, and his Nemesis is the house of Ahab, with Ahab at its head.
-Their original feud extends to now.
+Their original feud extends to the current day.